maryletteroa/maryletteroa.github.io/_posts/2025-02-09-erd-and-mermaid.md

 Foreign Key
 - The same as a primary key but located in another Entity
-- Used to better understand how Entities related to one another
+- Used to better understand how Entities relate to one another
 - Rules
     - Unlike a PK, an FK does not have to be unique.
 It can be repeated inside a table.
     - It's possible to have multiple FKs in one Entity